Lake Attitash is our shared community space and we all need to contribute.

 Cyanobacteria (also called blue-green algae)

 In early 2015 and 2016, after several years of study, LAA hired Dr. Ken Wagner, a nationally recognized expert in cyanobacteria to give recommendations regarding how best to mitigate the cyanobacteria blooms that plague the lake.
 After completing testing in 2015 Dr. Wagner made several recommendations, (Click here to download “Development of a Management Plan for Lake Attitash, Amesbury and Merrimac, Massachusetts” by Dr. Wagner) the most feasible being a one-time alum treatment at a projected cost of $604,843.
-The LAA also learned that the City of Amesbury would be eligible to apply for one more s.319 grant through the Massachusetts Department of Environmental Protection and that the only recommendation they could consider would be the one-time alum treatment.
+The LAA also learned that the City of Amesbury would be eligible to apply for a s.319 grant through the Massachusetts Department of Environmental Protection and that the only recommendation the Mass DEP could consider would be the one-time alum treatment.

 In order to apply, the Lake Association had to find 40% of the total cost of the project.
 The Lake Association launched a massive fund raising campaign.
 Between August 2016 and May 2017 the LAA succeeded in meeting that goal – $241,937!
 It was an enormous challenge that required great optimism and perseverance!